Tyrod Taylor Player Prop Bets for NFL Week 13 | Houston vs. Indianapolis 12/5/2021

 - Last week against the Jets, Taylor went 17-for-26 (65.4 percent) for 158 yards, while throwing two touchdowns and one interception.

-- Taylor tacked on 30 yards on two carries, averaging 15 yards per attempt.
+- He added two carries for 30 yards, averaging 15 yards per attempt.

-- Taylor has put up 505 passing yards (168.3 ypg) on 55-of-93 with two touchdowns against four interceptions over his last three games.
+- Over his last three games, Taylor has collected 505 passing yards (168.3 yards per game) while going 55-for-93 (59.1% completion percentage) and throwing two touchdowns and four interceptions.

-- He has tacked on 81 rushing yards on 11 carries with two touchdowns, averaging 27.0 yards per game.
+- He also has 81 rushing yards on 11 carries with two touchdowns, averaging 27.0 yards per game.

 Taylor's Houston Teammates